naelstrof/MEGABONK_CustomCharacterMaker/README.md

 ### Features
-- Custom armatures.
+- Custom Armatures.
 Any armature should work for the player model, as long as the root object has the Animator component.
 - Custom Weapons.
 Weapons are defined by the 'Custom Weapon SO' scriptable object + 'Weapon Attack' script + 'Projectile X' script (like Projectile Explode or Projectile Mines).
 	- 'Custom Weapon SO' defines the base stats and upgrade options for the weapon.
 In other words, all the math.
 		- Upgrade Options determine what options can appear when you upgrade a weapon.
 If flat damage is all that ocurred, you would only see weapon damage upgrades when leveling.